kyamagu/matlab-json/README.md

 The `json.load` function can optionally take an option to specify column-major interpretation or cell-array precedence.
 Check `help json.load` for details.

+In addition to [the standard JSON specification](http://json.org), the included JSON parser accepts non-finite double values (`Infinity`, `NaN`).

+The package is designed to make conversion as easy as possible.
+However, due to Java usage inside Matlab, the package is not optimized for performance.
+Be cautious when converting a huge variable.

 Test
 ----